top of page

 Photo-JeffreyFong.jpg

-In August 2024, Jeffrey took part in the inaugural Cumnock Tryst Summer School for Composers in Ayrshire, Scotland, led by composers Sir James Macmillan and Oscar Bettison.
+In 2024, Fong took part in the inaugural Cumnock Tryst Summer School for Composers in Ayrshire, Scotland, led by composers Sir James Macmillan and Oscar Bettison.
 As part of the program, his composition Cirrus received its premiere at the Dumfries House, under the direction of Sir James Macmillan.
-Beyond this program, Jeffrey has received mentorship from composers Julian Anderson and Christos Hatzis through various initiatives(Orford Musique & Domaine Forget de Charlevoix).
+Beyond this program, Fong has received mentorship from composers Julian Anderson and Christos Hatzis through other initiatives.

-Outside of music, Jeffrey has a passion for the culinary arts and has held apprenticeships in Michelin-starred restaurants in Scandinavia and Vancouver.
+Fong is currently pursuing his Master’s degree in music composition at Mannes School of Music with renowned composer Lowell Liebermann.
+Outside of music, Fong has a passion for the culinary arts and has held apprenticeships in Michelin-starred restaurants in Scandinavia and Vancouver.

 bottom of page